Alyksett/ICS460Sockets/README.md

 # SETUP

 1. Install node
+2. In this directory run `npm install`
-2. In this directory run `npm start`
+3. In this directory run `npm start`